This 2019 guide for the best wood baseball bats, we’ll share our picks for the best wood bats on the market.

 Players buy wood bats for different reasons.
 If you just want a bat to bring to the park with some friends, you don’t need to look for the best wood baseball bats; you just need a good, cheap wood bat that will last.

-On the other hand, if you’re looking for high school wood bats, then you’ll only want to shop from the best wood bat brands, as the performance of your bat is going to be paramount.
+On the other hand, if you’re looking for the best BBCOR wood bat for high school, then you’ll only want to shop from the best wood bat brands, as the performance of your bat is going to be paramount.

 Not every league allows wood bats and an even fewer number of leagues allow composite wood bats (especially ones that use carbon fiber and other non-wood materials in the design).